sanifhimani/monday_ruby/README.md

 The library also provides an easy configuration path for quick setup and use.

+**Visit https://monday-ruby.gitbook.io/docs/ for detailed documentation on how to use the library.**

 ## Installation

 You don't need the source code unless you want to modify the gem.
 If you want to use the package, run: